 Within 3 months of talking about my idea, I had a co-founder, press, and funding.
 Looking back on that, I probably should have waited on the press but that’s a story for another day.

 We built out a larger team, an MVP of our product, and within a few more months we had our first acquisition offer from a notable Private Equity fund.

 I could’ve walked away a half year from when I started, as a multi-millionaire.
 But I said no. We wanted to see how far we could go, and the offer really just gave us the fuel to know we had really stumbled on an opportunity.

 So we kept going.
-Within two years from that offer, our systems were being used all over the country by paying customers.
+Within two years of that offer, our systems were being used all over the country by paying customers.

 Pretty crazy.
 Especially considering that at this point I still hadn’t even graduated from college.